You're tuned to the most listened to radio talk show in America.

 Why, what's becoming of investigating reporting?

-You got an in-person visit, got to actually go talk to these people?
+In-person visit, got to actually go talk to these people?

 Oh, no.

-And then uh that we have this exchange.
+And then we have this exchange.

 Kurt says, well, if sources are leaking classified information, which is illegal on their part, why shouldn't the government be able to investigate and track down which reporters they're talking to?

-I think going after reporters' phone calls and phone records is a way of chilling and uh preventing us from doing our job.
+I think going after reporters' phone calls and phone records is a way of chilling and preventing us from doing our job.

 And I think that the public's right to know in this case supersedes these issues.